-^bNumber of visitors should be restricted.
-If visitors must enter a COVID-19 patient's room, they should wear gown, mask and perform hand hygiene.
+^b Number of visitors should be restricted.
+If visitors must enter a COVID-19 patient's room, they should be provided with clear instructions on: donning &doffing perform hand hygiene before donning & doffing; supervised by a healthcare worker.

-^c This category includes the use of no-touch thermometers, thermal imaging cameras, and limited observation and questioning, all while maintaining a spatial distance of at least 2m.
+- ^cThis category includes the use of no-touch thermometers, thermal imaging cameras, and limited observation and questioning, all while maintaining a spatial distance of at least 1 m. - ^d All rapid response team members must be trained in performing hand hygiene, donning & doffing to avoid self-contamination.